 Season them, pop them on the barbecue, or toss them into a salad.
 Make “prawn” skewers and serve them with vegan tartare sauce (MasterFoods Traditional Tartare Sauce is vegan!), or create an entire plant-based seafood platter for grazing.

 Georgie Purcell and Ward Young

-If you’re searching for quick addition to your seafood spread, look for Nature’s Charm Vegan Calamari tins (made from mushrooms!) and Lamyong’s Vegetarian Calamari, available at The Cruelty Free Shop and your local Asian supermarket.
+If you’re searching for quick addition to your seafood spread, look for Nature’s Charm Vegan Calamari tins (made from mushrooms!) and Lamyong’s Vegetarian Calamari, available at the Vegan Grocery Store and your local Asian supermarket.
 If you want to be a bit creative, try making your own cruelty-free calamari out of king oyster mushrooms.

 Packing a picnic of fish and chips to take to the beach?
 Fry’s Golden Crispy Fish-Style Fillets and Gardein’s Fishless Filets are both available at Woolworths.
 Or if you’re feeling adventurous, make your own vegan fish with this recipe using banana blossoms!